 Diversity has become a much bigger priority for fashion and beauty brands that go global.
-Models that aren’t just white and conventionally thin are beginning to gain traction in the fashion industry and on social media (need a hyperlink here of an example).
+Models that aren’t just white and conventionally thin are beginning to gain traction in the fashion industry and on social media.
 No longer are billboards and magazines dominated mostly by one race.
 But this progress is only significant at face value – the public is still aware of the unjust disparities between the treatment of BIPOC models and white models, and many non-white consumers continue to struggle to find faces of their racial background representing their favorite products.

-So in the midst of all this controversy, you would think that it makes sense for less racially diverse countries (what does “less international population mean? not sure it works here), especially if most of their population are people of color, to house and spawn local brands that use models primarily of their race.
-But this isn’t the case. (this is a bit blunt, consider changing to: but this isn’t the case)
+So in the midst of all this controversy, you would think that it makes sense for less racially diverse countries, especially if most of their population are people of color, to house and spawn local brands that use models primarily of their race.
+But this isn’t the case.

 While possibly unnoticeable at first glance, most of the Korean streetwear brands worshipped by consumers in Seoul predominantly use white models for their advertisements.
 To illustrate, at least half of the models on the homepage of Musinsa, a popular Korean online fashion store, are white (as of now).
 Also, while Kirsh is one of the most sought after streetwear brands among Korean teenagers, a single glimpse on their page is enough to tell you that they do not use Asian models on their site at all, excepting their beauty line.